danholle/deepbox/README.md

 # ***deepbox***

-## **Yet Another Deep Learning Machine How-To**

-*Actually, More Like A Travelogue than a How-To*
+## *Fast, Easy, Cheap:  Your New Deep Learning Machine, Without the Deep Learning Curve**

 -------

 *Are you a Deep Learning rocket scientist?
 Great.
 Are you a pro Linux hacker?
 Terrific.
 Are you an awesome computer wirehead who's nifty with a small calibre screwdriver?
 Good on ya.*

-*But if you're not all three of those... and neither am I... and you want a fast, simple, economical Deep Learning platform without a deep learning curve... you have come to the right place.*
+*But if you're not all three of those... and neither am I... and you want a performant, simple, economical Deep Learning platform without a deep learning curve... you have come to the right place.*

 -------